Agriculture H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Agriculture in North Carolina
+H-1B Agriculture Job Roles in North Carolina

-Retail Banking Associate70 jobs
+Retail Banking Associate45 jobs

-Sales39 jobs
+Sales34 jobs

-Account Management21 jobs
+Account Management10 jobs

-Customer Service & Support11 jobs
+Customer Service & Support7 jobs

-Maintenance & Repair8 jobs
+Maintenance & Repair3 jobs

-See all 163+ Agriculture North Carolina jobs
+See all 67+ Agriculture H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which agriculture companies sponsor H-1B visas in North Carolina?

-North Carolina's largest H-1B agriculture sponsors include Bayer Crop Science and Syngenta, both with significant research and development facilities in the Research Triangle Park area.
+North Carolina's largest H-1B visa agriculture sponsors include Bayer Crop Science and Syngenta, both with significant research and development facilities in the Research Triangle Park area.
 BASF Agricultural Solutions and Corteva Agriscience also have a presence in the state.
 These companies regularly file Labor Condition Applications for roles in plant biology, crop protection chemistry, and agricultural data science.

 Which cities in North Carolina have the most agriculture H-1B sponsorship jobs?